Life Insurance for dummies is not meant to give every possible answer to every possible question.

 Final Expense Life Insurance

-Final expense life insurance is primarily reserved to serve the market of 50-85-year-old male and females.
+Final expense insurance is primarily reserved to serve the market of 50-85-year-old male and females.

 These are also affordable plans that serve in the form of whole life insurance (good until age 121).

 They are a quick and easy way for you to relieve a burden on your family in the event you meet your maker.

 Guaranteed Issue Whole Life Insurance

 Not enough good things can be said about AIG’s product for Guaranteed Issue Whole Life.
-Why do I like it so much?

 Added bonus- these are whole life policies- make it out of the two-year window before meeting your maker and you have approval on a whole life policy regardless of your current health status.